FL-Marine/SQL_best_practices/README.md

 - ' to specify the regex
 - '' repalce anything with blank
 - 'g' means global match and removes all matches
+- Use NULLIF to handle blank string '' in conjuction with REGEXP_REPLACE

 ![image](https://user-images.githubusercontent.com/74512335/132511293-460dc702-4f75-4f8f-bc7b-60eeba92d872.png)